aloz/esl2http/README.md

 I have used my own FreeSWITCH 1.10 to test, the latest production edition.

 <p align="justify">
 Both containers are under Alpine Linux - the most lightest Linux.
 Dockerfiles contain a little number of layers as little as possible.
-The microservice is Linux executable, made as a cross-platform application (can be compiled to Windows executable as well) with using of .net 5, building from the sources when the Docker Image is building, that makes possible to hard-code into the source code for security purposes the most critical credentials - ESL password and the FreeSWITCH ESL host and port, to avoid to leak it by DevOps engineers or anybody who are not authorized to have ESL access there.
+The microservice is Linux executable, made as a cross-platform application (can be compiled to Windows executable as well) with using of .net 5, building from the sources when the Docker Image is building, that makes possible to hard-code into the binary for security purposes the most critical credentials - ESL password and the FreeSWITCH ESL host and port, to avoid to leak it by DevOps engineers or anybody who are not authorized to have ESL access there.
 </p>

 Some key points of the microservice design: